 The foundation of water management is partly to understand the interaction of the water sources and the entire ecosystems and the changes it undergoes.
 This will enable policy makers to put in place strategy and proper mechanisms to assure water safety, security and accessibility.
 Globally, more than twenty five thousand people die daily as a result of water related diseases [1]; and Ghana has its fare share of this emerging water crises.
 To achieve the Millennium Development Goals (MDG) targets, for the period 2004 - 2015, data collected by Community Water and Sanitation Agency (CWSA) and Ghana Water Company Limited (GWCL) in 1998, as part of their strategic investment plans estimate that, every year an average of 596,000 people need to gain access to an improved water supply [1].
-It is thus imperative to routinely undertake chemical as well as microbial tests on drinking water sources so as to set the right controls or mechanisms for their safeguards.

-A physicochemical and microbial analysis was undertaken on six (6) different boreholes on the campus of the Kwame Nkrumah University of Science and Technology (KNUST) and two of its satellite communities; Ayeduase and Kotei.
+A physicochemical and microbial analysis of drinking water from six (6) different boreholes on the campus of the Kwame Nkrumah University of Science and Technology (KNUST) and two of its satellite communities; Ayeduase and Kotei was undertaken.
 The principal aims were to ascertain the wholesomeness of the water by assessing the level of microbes as well as the faecal matters and total coliform and to determine and compare the levels of major elements in the water with international standards.
-This will thus be a major source of information for Community Policy Makers as well as the entire members of the communities on the status of the water they consume.